 - Measuring cups, bowl, baking sheet, foil, oven, spoon

-Step 2: Next I added the food coloring.
+Next I added the food coloring.
 A little bit goes a long way.
 Remember that you can always add more color to deepen it, but you can’t take it away.
 Mix well as you’re adding the drops.

-Step 3: I covered my pan with foil and spread the salt mixture evenly over the foil.
+After I was done mixing, I covered a baking pan with foil and spread the dyed salt mixture evenly over the foil.
 I used two layers of foil to help ensure I didn’t rip through it in the next step.
-Then I popped it in the over for about 15 minutes at 175 degrees Fahrenheit.
+Then I popped it in the oven for about 15 minutes at 175 degrees Fahrenheit.
 This is as low as my oven goes.

-Step 4: Every 5 minutes, I took the pan out and gently mixed the salts with a spoon.
+Every 5 minutes, I took the pan out and gently mixed the salts with a spoon.
 This is why I use two sheets of aluminum foil—one might rip.
-I also used a wooden spoon.
+I also used a wooden spoon to help prevent ripping.

 The stirring process just helps the salts dry evenly so they don’t clump.
-When 15 minutes have passed, I take the pan out of the oven and let the salts cool completely, mixing them as they cool.
+When 15 minutes have passed, take the pan out of the oven and let the salts cool completely, mixing them as they cool.
 Once they’ve cooled completely, I store in air-tight containers.

 Here’s my sampler lineup…